pauldmccarthy/win-pytreat/advanced_topics/context_managers.md

 ## Functions as context managers

-In fact, there is another method of defining a context manager in Python.
-The built-in [`contextlib` module](https://docs.python.org/3.5/library/contextlib.html#contextlib.contextmanager) has a decorator called `contextmanager`, which allows us to turn __any__ function into a context manager.
+In fact, there is another way to create context managers in Python.
+The built-in [`contextlib` module](https://docs.python.org/3.5/library/contextlib.html#contextlib.contextmanager) has a decorator called `@contextmanager`, which allows us to turn __any__ function into a context manager.
 The only requirement is that the function must have a `yield` statement<sup>1</sup>.
 So we could rewrite our `TempDir` class from above as a function:

 ```